Introducing mindfulness in public speaking is one of the greatest gifts you can give yourself and your audience.

 Next time you have a shower take a few moments to notice:

-Before you massage the shampoo into your hair take a moment to smell it and experience how it feels.
+– The shampoo you massage into your hair.
+Take a moment to smell it and experience how it feels.

-As you sit down to craft your presentation notice how much time and energy you invest focusing on you and how much is about your audience.
+– As you sit down to craft your presentation notice how much time and energy you invest focusing on you.
+How much of it is focuced on helping your audience?

 2. Let go

-Once you’ve noticed the symptoms and placement of your anxiety as you stand to speak don’t start to criticize yourself and imagine everything that could go wrong; take a few breathes and let it go.
+Once you’ve noticed the symptoms and placement of your anxiety as you stand to speak don’t start to criticize yourself and imagine everything that could go wrong.
+Take a few more deep breaths and let it go.

-If you notice a lot of negative self- talk as your prepare for your presentation don’t start to analyse every thought just acknowledge them and let them go.
+When you notice a lot of negative self- talk as your prepare for your presentation don’t start to analyse every thought, Just acknowledge them and let them go.